 This is hard to predict, primarily because we do not control state funding.
 We are optimistic of the future of the business school, and are very focused on our mission to deliver an outstanding business education to our students.
 We will continue to work with state legislators to find ways to better fund higher-education, and to explore ways to create additional revenue streams.

-We understand the financial burden of tuition cost, and we have worked diligently to increase the support provided through scholarships to help defray some of those costs.
-Scholarship support from the Huntsman School has increased 41 percent in the last five years, with over $1.7 million in scholarships awarded by the Huntsman School for the current academic year.
-It is important to note that all scholarship support comes from money given to us by our alumni and friends.
+We have worked diligently to increase the support provided through scholarships to help defray some of those costs of attending college.
+Scholarship support from the Huntsman School has increased almost ten-fold over the last ten years, with over $1.9 million in scholarships awarded by the Huntsman School for the current academic year.

 No. Differential tuition is not used to support the travel or scholarship grants of the Huntsman Scholar Program students.
 The Huntsman Scholar Program is funded by a generous donation by the Jon and Karen Huntsman Foundation and the Koch Foundation.